 - The SATT in January / February will be part of the SA rider’s championship.

-- Overseas riders will only score points in the SATT with a TT champ declared after the last TT race in February.
+- Overseas riders will only score points in the SATT with a TT champ declared after the last TT race.
+Points will be allocated for each class.

-- The CSRA champion will be declared after the last CSRA event.
+- The CSRA champions will be declared after the last CSRA event.

-- MSA shall have overriding authority in all aspects of the series.
+- WOMZA and Monocle shall have overriding authority in all aspects of the series.

 - The SA Classic Superbike Racing Association shall be responsible for the normal administration of the series, subject to the aforementioned.